 Medication for PDD

 Medication, alone or in addition to psychotherapy, can prove useful.
-Many medication options are available to treat persistent depressive disorder including:
+Many medication options are available to treat persistent depressive disorder, including:8

-- Selective serotonin reuptake inhibitors (SSRIs) are a class of drugs that help the brain access more serotonin, which limits symptoms of depression.
+- Selective serotonin reuptake inhibitors (SSRIs) help the brain access more serotonin, which limits symptoms of depression.
 Brand names of medications in this group include Celexa, Lexapro, Prozac, and Paxil.

-- Serotonin-norepinephrine reuptake inhibitors (SNRIs) are another group of medications that interact with serotonin, but these have the added benefit of increasing norepinephrine in the brain as well.
+- Serotonin-norepinephrine reuptake inhibitors (SNRIs) have the added benefit of increasing norepinephrine in the brain as well as serotonin.
 Brand names of medications in this group are Cymbalta, Effexor, Pristiq, and Fetzima.

-- Atypical antidepressants are a group of drugs that do not operate in the body like SSRIs or SNRIs but still produce fewer depressive symptoms.
-Some examples are bupropion (Wellbutrin), mirtazapine (Remeron), and trazodone (Desyrel, Oleptro).
+- Atypical antidepressants produce fewer depressive symptoms, and include bupropion (Wellbutrin), mirtazapine (Remeron), and trazodone (Desyrel, Oleptro).

 - Tricyclic antidepressants are an older group of antidepressants with generic names like nortriptyline, amitriptyline, and doxepin.
-This group requires extra attention to monitor and avoid unwanted side effects.8
+This group requires extra attention to monitor and avoid unwanted side effects.

 These medicines may not work as well as they do for other conditions like MDD, and they may also take longer to produce positive effects.
-Because of these issues, the person seeking treatment must practice patience and allow the medication enough time to work.6
+Someone seeking treatment must practice patience and allow the medication enough time to work.6

 Additional Depression Treatments

 Since persistent depressive disorder is challenging to treat, even with therapy and medication, some people will explore additional depression treatments with their treatment team.
-Especially if someone experiences major depressive episodes with their persistent depression, they could benefit from ECT or brain stimulation therapies.
+Especially if someone experiences major depressive episodes with their persistent depression, they could benefit from electroconvulsive therapy (ECT) or brain stimulation therapies.

 ECT is a procedure that involves passing electrical pulses through the brain.
-ECT is safe and effective for people with severe or treatment-resistant depression.
-To ensure comfort, the person is under anesthesia and a muscle relaxer.
-The side effects of ECT include temporary confusion and memory loss.
+It is safe and effective for people with severe or treatment-resistant depression.
+To ensure comfort, the person is under anesthesia and given a muscle relaxant.
+The adverse effects of ECT may include temporary confusion and memory loss.

-VNS is a seizure treatment that may be effective for people with depression as well.
-VNS involves implanting a medical device under the skin to send electrical signals (VN9).
+Vagus Nerve Stimulation (VNS) is a seizure treatment that may be effective for people with depression.
+It involves implanting a medical device under the skin to send electrical signals (VN9).
 The FDA approved VNS for people whose depression lasts more than two years.5

 Professional mental health treatments, including therapy and medication, are the best ways to address persistent depressive disorder, but efforts to limit the condition should not end there.